| CHAPTER D28 IN SICKNESS AND IN HEALTH |

 Father brought it to my attention.
 I realized that starting with that slap, and

-because my physical capabilities gave me an option, any punishment I received
+because my physical capabilities gave me an option, any punishment I received from

-will.
+to their will.
 That’s just the way God set things up.

 And as sons and daughters of God our